 7. Property, plant and equipment - net (continued)

-These transmission and distribution assets are covered by an external insurance company (The Caribbean Catastrophe Risk Insurance Facility (CCRIF)) (Note 32 (VI).
-Previously the company was self-insured, but this was exhausted in 2017 as the company used all their self-insurance fund to aid in the recovery and restoration of electricity to the island as a result of the passage of Hurricane Irma.
+These transmission and distribution assets are covered by an external insurance company (The Caribbean Catastrophe Risk Insurance Facility (CCRIF)) (Note 30) (II).

 Depreciation expense charged for the years ended is broken down as follows: